 - Perth Mint Gold Token (PMGT)

 - Gold Coin (GLC)

 - Tether Gold (Gold)

 - Final Thoughts: The Future of Gold Pegged Tokens

-Bitcoin, the flagship of cryptocurrency, is often referred to as “digital gold” to indicate its utility as a store of value, but rapid price swings in its short history are concerning to would-be investors keen on exploring digital assets, but with a preference for stability.
+Bitcoin, the cryptocurrency flagship, is often referred to as “digital gold” to indicate its utility as a store of value.
+However, rapid price swings in its short history are concerning to would-be investors keen on exploring digital assets, but with a preference for stability.

 Despite cryptocurrency’s growing popularity, many would-be cryptocurrency investors are swayed from buying or holding digital assets due to the industry’s volatile nature.

 Gold-backed, also referred to as “gold-pegged”, cryptocurrencies are backed by the physical value of gold.
-Similar to stablecoins, most gold-backed cryptocurrencies represent a physical collection of gold custudied by the stablecoin issuer.
+Like stablecoins, most gold-backed cryptocurrencies represent a physical collection of gold custudied by the stablecoin issuer.